liamholland/first-year/README.md

-# first-year-projects
+### University of Galway First Year
-This repo consists of my best first year projects and assignments
+- This repo consists of first year projects and assignments
+- Includes research and theory and also practical code